hashicorp/terraform-website/content/source/docs/cloud/api/workspace-resources.html.md

 ### Permissions

-In order to list resources, the user must have permission to read resources for the specified workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+To list resources, the user must have permission to read resources for the specified workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 [permissions-citation]: #intentionally-unused---keep-for-maintainers